 BD ranks as a leading cause of disability worldwide, impacting at least 1% of the global population[4,5].
 It affects approximately 40 million people, with an age-standardized prevalence of 489.8 per 100000 individuals[6].
 The 20-year post-diagnosis mortality rate for BD patients exceeds 6%, which is more than 20 times higher than that of the general population[1].
 Notably, about one-third to one-half of individuals with BD engage in suicidal behaviors, with up to 20% of these attempts successful[7].

 The current authors research is focused on adolescents diagnosed with BD in Huangshi.
-Findings underscore a significant correlation between the Coronavirus disease 2019 (COVID-19) pandemic and increased familial stress, which in turn has contributed to a rise in BD cases among such adolescents.
+Findings underscore a significant correlation between the coronavirus disease 2019 (COVID-19) pandemic and increased familial stress, which in turn has contributed to a rise in BD cases among such adolescents.
 Statistical analysis established a clear connection between the COVID-19 pandemic and a heightened incidence of suicidal and self-harm behaviors in adolescents suffering from BDs, predominantly influenced by family-related factors.

 MATERIALS AND METHODS